mrled/progfiguration/docs/progfigsite/development.rst

 2. It's the easiest way to build distribution-specific packages.
     RPMs can be built from Python build instructions, and so can APKs.

+We have special support for build pip packages with :class:`progfiguration.progfigbuild.ProgfigsitePythonPackagePreparer`, a context manager that you can use for building custom site packages in your own code.
+It's used internally in :meth:`progfiguration.progfigbuild.build_progfigsite_pip` as a way to build a vanilla pip package.

 Building ``zipapp`` packages
 ----------------------------